 Today, the world is close to eradicating wild polio.
 In 2018, only 33 new cases of wild polio were reported globally which is nearly a 99% drop since 1988.
 Despite these tremendous gains, challenges remain in eradicating all forms of the virus.
 People with weak immune systems can excrete vaccine-derived poliovirus after being immunized with the live oral vaccine.
 Finally, health systems in low-income countries that are dependent on polio eradication funding could be threatened after the disease is eradicated.

 The Task Force for Global Health has been involved in supporting polio eradication for more than 20 years.
 In 2016, The Task Force supported the synchronized “switch” to a safer form of oral polio vaccine for use in 155 countries, which represented a critical step in the eradication effort.
 Currently, The Task Force supports the Global Polio Eradication Endgame Strategy through efforts to develop polio antivirals and to contain potentially infectious samples in U.S. laboratories.
-The Task Force is also supporting “last mile” efforts to eradicate wild-type poliovirus in Pakistan and ensure countries that are dependent on polio funding can continue to sustain immunization programs after the disease is eradicated.
+The Task Force is also supporting “last mile” efforts to eradicate wild-type poliovirus and ensure countries that are dependent on polio funding can continue to sustain immunization programs after the disease is eradicated.

 Developing Polio Antivirals to Treat People with Immune Deficiencies